 When filling, the dispenser nozzle must be inserted into the filler neck sufficiently to open the trap door for fuel to flow into the fuel tank.
+For quickness and to completely fill the tank, ensure that the fuel nozzle rests on the filler neck as shown.
 Fill the tank until the filler nozzle automatically shuts off.
 Filling beyond this point could result in fuel spillage.